VeraButler/basic-CMS-template/README.md

 - Save the form data in the database
 - Display the saved data from the database
 - Using object oriented approach for scalability

+# To Use
+- clone the repository into a new folder on your local machine
+- depending on your web hosting server you may need to change the host path
+- in CMS.php enter your database username and password
+- Issues?
+Submit an issue (https://github.com/VeraButler/basic-CMS-template/issues)[here]